Fantom-Factory/afJson/readme.md

 Or the easiest, but most limited way, would be to set the `@JsonProperty.converterType` attribute on the affected fields.

 If you are contemplating implementating custom conversion then you are encouraged to look at the Json library source for help and examples.
-It may be preferable to simply extend one the current Inspectors or Converters.
+It may be preferable to simply extend one the current `@NoDoc` Inspectors or Converters.

 ## JSON and Dates